Frequently Asked Questions

 MIS was founded on the ideal that no student waits to learn.
 Combine that vision with teachers who are certified in gifted education, MIS is a place where gifted students not only learn, they thrive.
 Our curriculum requires students to explore content with depth, complexity, and abstractness.
 While our acceleration of content is important for challenging gifted learners, we expect our students to be able to use the content critically and to solve complex problems.

 At MIS, we believe that the development of the whole student is vital for success.
-Since we opened our doors five years ago, we have had a full-time counselor on staff.
-At least once per week, the School Counselor goes into each classroom to teach brain-based social and study skills to the elementary school, and leadership and organization skills to the middle and high school students.
-When needed, the counselor works with students individually or in small groups.
-Our counselor also conferences with parents and teachers to further support students.
+Since we opened our doors six years ago, we have had a full-time counselor on staff.
+At least twice per month, a School Counselor goes into each Elementary classroom to teach brain-based social and study skills to the elementary students; middle schoolers receive a weekly lesson on leadership and organization skills.
+When needed, counselors work with students individually or in small groups.
+Counselors also conference and consult with parents and teachers to further support students.

 Many programs for gifted learners also accept students with very specific talents.
 Is MIS a gifted and talented program?